mishrabhavesh/Carsale/README.md

 ### rails db:seed (as registration year data is in seed file)

-### First sign up as admin and create all the operation and
+### First sign up as admin and create all the required feild by clicking on admin pannel and

 ### create car cost provide all the four details : fair, good, very good, excellent